Q: What is isotretinoin?

 Q: I've been using Accutane for a few months now, and I'm experiencing some medical problems that seem out of the ordinary.
 What should I do?

 A: If you have taken Accutane and experienced any unusual side effects, you should contact your physician at once.
-In addition, you should contact an attorney experienced in product liability litigation to discuss potential legal claims you might have, which could allow you to recover for the harm Accutane has caused you.
+In addition, you should contact a product liability attorney experienced in product liability litigation to discuss potential legal claims you might have, which could allow you to recover compensation for the harm Accutane has caused you.